Lucas Lund

 Lucas Lund Pedersen (born 19 March 2000) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Viborg.

 Career

-Born in Bruunshåb, Viborg Municipality, Pedersen joined the youth academy of Viborg FF at U12 level.
+Born in Bruunshåb, Viborg Municipality, Lund joined the youth academy of Viborg FF at U12 level.

-On 8 August 2018, Pedersen made his senior debut in the first round of the Danish Cup in a 10–0 away win over Vildbjerg SF.
+On 8 August 2018, Lund made his senior debut in the first round of the Danish Cup in a 10–0 away win over Vildbjerg SF.

-Ahead of the 2019–20 season, he became the new starting goalkeeper for the club.
+Ahead of the 2019–20 season, Lund became the new starting goalkeeper for the club.
 He made his league debut on 26 July 2019 in a 3–0 home win over Roskilde, where he delivered a Man of the Match performance.

-Being part of the Viborg-team winning promotion to the Danish Superliga in the 2020–21 season, Pedersen made his debut at the highest level on 18 July 2021 in a 2–1 away win over Nordsjælland.
+Being part of the Viborg-team winning promotion to the Danish Superliga in the 2020–21 season, Lund made his debut at the highest level on 18 July 2021 in a 2–1 away win over Nordsjælland.